Sara Goodrum: Playing career

 Goodrum played softball for the University of Oregon from 2012–15, during which the Ducks appeared in the Women's College World Series three times.
 She played in the outfield, appearing in 33 games in 2014, her junior year, when she was also named to the Academic All-Pac-12 Second Team.

+Sara's accomplishments earned her an induction into the City of Mesa Sports Hall of Fame in November 2024.

 Coaching career

 While at Oregon, Goodrum worked as an undergraduate research assistant at the Bowerman Sports Science Clinic.
 After graduating with a degree in human physiology, she earned a master's degree in exercise and sports science from the University of Utah.